 All fields are required.

-Your subject line is the first thing a recipient sees when they glance at their inbox — meaning, it needs to grab their attention and make them want to open your message.
+Your subject line is the first thing recipients see when they glance at their inbox, so it needs to grab their attention and make them want to open your message.

 HubSpot spent time exploring subject lines that influence people to open emails.
-So, with that data collected in mind, we've compiled some popular follow-up email subject lines to use after your next networking event, meeting, or conference.
+With that data in mind, I’ve compiled some popular follow-up email subject lines to use after your next networking event, meeting, or conference.

 How to Send a Follow-Up Email After Networking